HCN1222/HLS-vs-RTL/lab/lab3_combinational/binary2bcd_div/ReadMe.md

 This design is to convert the binary number to BCD number by division.

+* Input signal:
-* The binary_in is the input binary number.
+  * `binary_in`: This signal is the input binary number.
-* The bcd is the output BCD number.
+* Output signal:
+  * `bcd`:This signal represents the Binary Coded Decimal (BCD) number derived from the input binary signal.

 The vivado design is based on the following diagram: